ubaidsayyed54/kube-cicd-hf-assignment/k8s-manifest/hpa-concepts.md

 Horizontal scaling by increasing and decreasing the number of Pod replicas, vertical scaling by changing resource requirements for Pods, and scaling the cluster itself by changing the number of cluster nodes.
 These actions can be performed manually(imperative) as well as (decalarative)

-we explore how Kubernetes can perform scaling based on load automatically.
 Identifying accurately how many resources a container will require, and how many replicas a service will need at a given time to meet SLA takes time and effort.
 Luckily, Kubernetes makes it easy to alter the resources of a container, the desired replicas for a service, or the number of nodes in the cluster.
 Such changes can happen either manually, or given specific rules, can be performed in a fully automated manner.
 We can not only can preserve a fixed Pod and cluster setup, but also can monitor external metrics and capacity-related events, analyze the current state, and scale itself for the desired performance.

 There are two main approaches to scaling any application: horizontal and vertical.
 Horizontally equates to creating more replicas of a Pod.
-Vertically scaling implies giving more resources to running containers. creating an application configuration for autoscaling on a shared cloud platform without affecting other services and the cluster itself requires significant trial and error but below is the overview of all three strategies.
+Vertically scaling implies giving more resources to running containers.
+Creating an application configuration for autoscaling on a shared cloud platform without affecting other services and the cluster itself requires significant trial and error but below is the overview of all three strategies.

 ### Manual Horizontal Scaling
 The manual scaling approach is based on a human intervention issuing commands to Kubernetes can be used in the absence of autoscaling
-An advantage of the manual approach is that it also allows proactivity rather than reactive-only changes: knowing the seasonality and the expected application load, We can scale it out in advance rather then waiting for actual load to be visualize on the graph.
+An advantage of the manual approach is that it also allows proactivity rather than reactive-only changes: knowing the seasonality and the expected application load, We can also scale it out in advance rather then waiting for actual load to be visualize on the graph.

 ### IMPERATIVE SCALING

 Scaling a Deployment’s replicas on the command line kubectl scale hf-nodejs-app --replicas=4

 A controller such as ReplicaSet is responsible for making sure a specific number of Pod instances are always up and running.
-Thus, scaling a Pod is as trivially simple as changing the number of desired replicas.
-Given a Deployment named honestfood, scaling it to four instances can be done in one command, as shown in Example 24-1.
+Scaling a Pod is as trivially simple as changing the number of desired replicas.
+Given a Deployment named honestfood, scaling it to four instances can be done in one command

 Scaling a Deployment’s replicas on the command line kubectl scale hf-nodejs-app --replicas=4